vikashPirth/voice-skill-sdk/docs/howtos/create_new_skill.md

 - Add a virtual environment to `~/skills/skill-my-awesome-skill-python/.venv`.
 - Install required dependencies.

-Now, you can run the command `cd ~/skills/skill-my-awesome-skill-python && pipenv shell` ...
+Now, you can run the command `cd ~/skills/skill-my-awesome-skill-python && source .venv/bin/activate` ...

 **or**